-Which Garmin Forerunner should you buy?
+Which Garmin Forerunner model should you buy?

 Another important element to consider is the watch band you'll use.
 Most of the time, the standard band that comes with your Garmin Forerunner will be sufficient for the time being.
 However, as you start using your wearable, you might find that your preferences change.
 Whether you want something fancier for those nights out or you find that you'd prefer a woven fabric over silicone, there are plenty of choices.

-All Forerunner models are compatible either with Garmin's QuickFit band system or standard quick release bands.
+All Forerunner models are compatible either with Garmin's QuickFit band system or standard quick-release bands.
 We're constantly keeping tabs on all of the best options.
-Whether you're looking for Forerunner 245 bands or Forerunner 945 bands, you'll be pleased with how many options you have.
+Whether you're looking for Garmin Forerunner 245 bands, Forerunner 55 bands, or Forerunner 945 bands, you'll be pleased with how many options you have.

 3. Think about the features

 Make sure to consider what features matter most to you in a smartwatch.
-Garmin offers a core set of features that you can expect on all of these watches.
-Some examples include built-in GPS, heart-rate monitoring, and activity tracking.
+The company is known for offering a core set of features that keep you on track.
+You'll find smartwatches with GPS, heart-rate monitoring, and activity tracking.
 If you're content with the basics and want to save some money, you might appreciate the simplicity of the Forerunner 35.

 Those who want detailed tracking and extra features will need to consider some of the other options.
 You'll pay more for them, but if you're committed to tracking your progress and improving your performance, it will be money well spent.
 You'll have access to advanced running dynamics on the Forerunner 245, 645 Music, and 745.

-If you want all of that plus full-color mapping, you'll probably prefer the Forerunner 945.
+If you want all of these features plus full-color mapping, you might prefer the Garmin Forerunner 945.
+As you can imagine, this is an excellent pick for runners who spend most of their time exploring the outdoors and need reliable maps.

+There's also the Garmin Forerunner 945 LTE, which offers the same health/fitness features with the added bonus of LTE connectivity for staying safe and connected while you're out running.
+You won't be streaming songs, taking calls, or sending texts, though.
+It's specifically designed to give runners peace of mind in case they require assistance.
+If you want to be able to do other things with your watch, you'll need to explore some other smartwatches with LTE.

 4. Battery life concerns

 You don't have to be too concerned about battery life when choosing a Garmin Forerunner model.
-These smartwatches are known for their killer battery life.
-If you want the longest battery life possible, the 945 offers a solid 2 weeks in smartwatch mode.
-Even the budget-friendly Forerunner 35 will give you 9 days of juice.
+All of these smartwatches are known for their killer battery life.
+If you want the longest battery life possible, the 945 and the 55 both offer a solid two weeks in smartwatch mode.
+Even the budget-friendly Forerunner 35 will give you nine days of juice.
 Generally speaking, you can expect at least a week of battery life regardless of which model you pick.
-The 245, 645 Music, and 745 all offer 7 full days of battery life in smartwatch mode.
+The 245, 645 Music, and 745 all offer seven full days of battery life in smartwatch mode.

-The good news is that there is a Garmin Forerunner model for just about everyone, mainly because they're some of the best Garmin smartwatches you can buy.
-Regardless of what level runner you are, you'll be able to find a watch that is designed for your lifestyle.
-Of course, you can also check out all of the other watches the company has to offer to ensure you make the right choice.
+The good news is that there is a Garmin Forerunner model for just about everyone.
+No matter what your current skill level is, these wearables are some of the best Garmin smartwatches you can buy.
+With an extensive catalog of options, it's easy to find a watch that is designed for your lifestyle.
+Of course, you can also check out all of the other watches the company has to offer to confirm you're making the right choice for your needs.

 We may earn a commission for purchases using our links.
 Learn more.